-Help your kids learn important life skills at home!
+Help your kids learn important life skills at home, like how to cook!
 Teach them to prepare these ten essential dishes all by themselves.

 We all know that kids need healthy food–it’s why we devote our efforts to putting fresh meals on the table for our families.
 And I get it: during a busy week, most of us are just trying to get that dinner on the table.
 It’s survival mode.

 But in a blink of an eye, our kids will leave home, and then what?
+Will they know how to cook?
 They’ll be responsible for feeding themselves.
 At every.
 Single.
 Meal.

 Before you panic at the thought (your toddler’s cracker jag will be over by then, I promise,) remember that just serving healthy food gives kids a head start on knowing what to eat when they’re on their own.
 So keep up the good work!

-That said, it’s still important to teach kids–a little at a time–how to cook nourishing food from scratch.
+That said, it’s still important to teach kids–a little at a time–how to cook nourishing dinners from scratch.